Avicenna (Ibn Sina) (c. 980—1037)

 Was Avicenna a mystic?
 Some of his interpreters in Iran have answered in the positive, citing the lost work The Easterners that on the face of it has a superficial similarity to the notion of Ishraqi or Illuminationist, intuitive philosophy expounded by Suhrawardi (d.
 1191) and the final section of Pointers that deal with the terminology of mysticism and Sufism.
 The question does not directly impinge on his philosophy so much since The Easterners is mostly non-extant.
 But it is an argument relating to ideology and the ways in which modern commentators and scholars wish to study Islamic philosophy as a purely rational form of inquiry or as a supra-rational method of understanding reality.
 Gutas has been most vehement in his denial of any mysticism in Avicenna.
 For him, Avicennism is rooted in the rationalism of the Aristotelian tradition.
 Intuition does not entail mystical disclosure but is a mental act of conjunction with the active intellect.
 The notion of intuition is located itself by Gutas in Aristotle’s Posterior Analytics 89b10-11.
 While some of the mystical commentators of Avicenna have relied upon his pseudo-epigraphy (such as some sort of Persian Sufi treatises and the Mi‘rajnama), one ought not to throw the baby out with the bath water.
 The last sections of Pointers are significant evidence of Avicenna’s acceptance of some key epistemological possibilities that are present in mystical knowledge such as the possibility of non-discursive reason and simple knowledge.
 Although one can categorically deny that he was a Sufi (and indeed in his time the institutions of Sufism were not as established as they were a century later) and even raise questions about his adherence to some form of mysticism, it would be foolish to deny that he flirts with the possibilities of mystical knowledge in some of his later authentic works.

 Avicenna’s major achievement was to propound a philosophically defensive system rooted in the theological fact of Islam, and its success can be gauged by the recourse to Avicennan ideas found in the subsequent history of philosophical theology in Islam.
 In the Latin West, his metaphysics and theory of the soul had a profound influence on scholastic arguments, and as in the Islamic East, was the basis for considerable debate and argument.
 Just two generations after him, al-Ghazali (d.
 1111) and al-Shahrastani (d.
 1153) in their attacks testify to the fact that no serious Muslim thinker could ignore him.
 They regarded Avicenna as the principal representative of philosophy in Islam.
-In the later Iranian tradition, Avicenna’s thought was critically distilled with mystical insight, and he became known as a mystical thinker, a view much disputed in more recent scholarship.
-Nevertheless the major works of Avicenna, The Cure and Pointers, became the basis for the philosophical curriculum in the madrasa.
+In the later Iranian tradition, Avicenna’s thought was critically distilled with mystical insight, and he became known as a mystical thinker, a view much disputed in late 20th and early 21st century scholarship.
+Nevertheless the major works of Avicenna, especially The Cure and Pointers, became the basis for the philosophical curriculum in the madrasa.
 Numerous commentaries, glosses and super-glosses were composed on them and continued to be produced into the 20th century.
-While our current views on cosmology, the nature of the self, and knowledge raise distinct problems for Avicennan ideas, they do not address the important issue of why his thought remained so influential for such a long period of time.
-In In recent times, Avicenna has been attacked by some contemporary Arab Muslim thinkers in search of a new rationalism within Arab culture, one that champions Averroes against Avicenna.
+While our current views on cosmology, on the nature of the self, and on knowledge raise distinct problems for Avicennan ideas, they do not address the important issue of why his thought remained so influential for such a long period of time.
+In the 20th and 21st centuries, Avicenna has been attacked by some contemporary Arab Muslim thinkers in search of a new rationalism within Arab culture, one that champions Averroes against Avicenna.

 - Liber de anima seu sextus de naturalibus I-III. ed.
 Simone van Riet, Leiden, 1972.